asujaykk/Road-segmentation-UNET-model/README.md

 # Steps involved
 1. Data preperation.
-2. Model/algorithm.
+2. Model/algorithm selection.
 3. Framework to be used for model realization.
 4. Train the model.
-5. Inference the model.
+5. Inferencing keras model.
 6. Performance improvement.
-7. Inference the onnx model.
+7. Inferencing the onnx model.
 8. Next steps.

 # 1.Data preparation